Wilmer Flores Preview, Player Props: Giants vs. Guardians

-Wilmer Flores -- .231 average over his past 10 games -- will be in action for the San Francisco Giants versus the Cleveland Guardians, with Gavin Williams on the hill, on September 11 at 9:45 PM ET.
+On Tuesday, Wilmer Flores (.243 batting average in his past 10 games, with two doubles, three home runs, six walks and five RBI) and the San Francisco Giants play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 9:45 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Rockies.
+In his previous game he had a one-hit showing (1-for-2) against the Guardians.

 Wilmer Flores Game Info & Props vs. the Guardians